gerricchaplin/rails-must-watch/README.md

 rails-must-watch
 ================
 This is a list of must-watch videos devoted to Rails, peferably in order of difficulty from beginner to advanced.
+Submit pull requests or open issues if you would like to include something.

 # Beginner Topics: